-Since you’re doing wireless, you may plug your phone on a wireless charger.
-But it won’t be long before your phone overheats, depending on the weather.
-As your phone gets hot, phone apps start lagging, CPU throttles, you may even experience music dropout.
+Since you’re doing wireless, you may plug your phone into a wireless charger.
+But it won’t be long before your phone can overheat, depending on the weather.
+As your phone gets hot, phone apps start lagging, CPU throttles, and you may even experience music dropout.

 This, however, differs from vehicle to vehicle.
 Cars like BMW places their wireless charger in their armrest without airflow.
 So it’s not surprising for the phone to overheat.

 But wait until you hear that same audio via a wired carplay.